 I had no idea how Daniel and Eva King did it.
 If I lived in a house as nice as theirs, I would never allow five, let alone fifty drunken bikers inside it.
 The noise was deafening.
 People yelled to make themselves heard over the music.
-Between their shouting, the random bursts of raucous laughter, and some idiot gunning a bike engine in the backyard, I was half a second away from plugging my ears.
+Between their shouting, the random bursts of raucous laughter, and some idiot gunning a bike engine outside, I was half a second away from plugging my ears.

 Jakob led me through the first floor like a man on a mission.
 He’d threaded our fingers together the second we stepped inside, and now he all but dragged me behind him, barely raising his chin in acknowledgment of the greetings thrown his way.
 Maybe taunting him was a bad idea.
 Despite the fact that we’d been forced together almost 24/7 the past few days, I still didn’t know all that much about him.
-Sure, once or twice, he’d dropped his guard and acted borderline playful, but now I couldn’t tell if cock teasing him had crossed some sort of line.
-To me, it was foreplay, but with the muscle popping out along his jawline, Jakob looked more pissed off than turned on.
+Sure, once or twice he’d dropped his guard and acted borderline playful, but now I couldn’t tell if cock teasing him had crossed some sort of line.
+To me, it was foreplay, but with the muscle popping out along his jaw, Jakob looked more pissed off than turned on.

 I tugged on his hand.

 He paused and turned to me, a brow raised in question.

 I nodded toward the overflowing sink.
 “Want me to find you a pair of gloves and a scrub brush?”

 From the flat look he gave me, he understood the joke and did not think I was funny.

 I grinned up at him.